javadmokhtari/mochgir/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+# 6. Credit
+Created by Javad M. Koushyar.
+This is an educational purpose project, so there is no warranty for it.
+Thank You!